PrismDX/ReplicatedInteractionMenu_Documentation/README.md

 ### Interaction Actions

 Just add interactions to Enum_InteractActions found at Enumerators/Enum_InteractActions and you will have more actions you can use.
+#
+### Interaction Conditions

+This will see if player had the same or all conditions as the interactables have.

+Add conditions in interactable and choose if all conditions are required or just one.

+Add conditions to player in Interaction Manager to work with the interactable conditions.

+you can add more conditions in Enumerators/Enum_InteractionConditions

 ---